hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-raster.md

 {% include tip.html content="Use the above shown methods to assign a projection and save the clipped array as *GeoTIFF* raster.
 The functions are implemented in the `geo_utils.raster_mgmt.create_raster` method ([get `geo_utils` from guthub](https://github.com/hydro-informatics/geo-utils))." %}

-## Slope maps and built-in command line scripts
+## Slope / aspect maps and built-in command line scripts
 Hill slope maps are an important parameter in hydraulics, hydrology and ecology.
 The slope determines the flow direction of the water and it is also a criteria for delineating habitat of many species. `gdal` has a command line tool called `gdaldem` , which enables the creation of slope rasters based on a DEM (Digital Elevation Model) raster.
 The general use of the `gdaldem` in the command line is (arguments in brackets are optional):